matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 ![](./share_message.png)

-This will open a pop-up window from which you can copy the matrix.to permalink.
+This will open a pop-up window from which you can copy the permalink.

 ![](./copy_permalink.png)